-BBQ Chicken Thighs in Slow Cooker
+Crockpot BBQ Chicken Thighs

 This post may contain affiliate links.

-Cooked bbq chicken thighs simmering in a crockpot.
+BBQ chicken thighs simmering in a crockpot.

 The image is a red circular logo with crossed spoon and fork icons.
 Text reads: "Cook At Home Mom - Real Food For Every Journey.

-Ingredients and Substitutions
+Ingredient Notes and Substitutions

 • chicken thighs: Use bone-in thighs with the skin-on for the most flavor.
 You can totally substitute boneless chicken thighs or boneless skinless chicken breast if you prefer.
 Just simply adjust the cook time a bit (the instructions are included below!).

-To make it a complete meal, add 1-2 pounds of baby potatoes right into the slow cooker.
+To make it this a complete meal, add 1-2 pounds of baby potatoes right into the slow cooker.
 As long as you avoid overcrowding the slow cooker, you can cook everything at the same time.

 Different seasonings: Season up your chicken with anything you want.
 Onion powder, garlic powder, fresh garlic, black pepper, red pepper flakes, and ranch seasoning are some of my favorite options.
-You can use a spice mix too!

-How to Make BBQ Chicken Thighs in a Crock Pot
+How to Slow Cook BBQ Chicken Thighs

 Not quite ready to serve?
 You can set the slow cooker to the "Keep Warm" function for up to an hour, until you're ready to eat.